MosElAgab/simple-flask-smorest-rest-api/README.md

 - CRUD API for Items, Stores, and Tags
 - JWT Authentication (with admin role support and token revocation)
 - User registration and login
-- Integrated unit and integration testing (with pytest)
+- Unit and integration testing with Pytest
 - Docker & Docker Compose
 - PostgreSQL container with persistent volumes
 - Deployed on AWS EC2 using Terraform (infrastructure as code)